Viva Las Vegas: Elvis, Adelson To Be Honored With Presidential Medal Of Freedom

 "The big surprise to me is Alan Page," McClellan said.

-Page, who had a Hall-of-Fame career with the Minnesota Vikings and Chicago Bears, went on to serve more than 20 years as a justice on the Minnesota Supreme Court.
+Page, who had a Hall of Fame career with the Minnesota Vikings and Chicago Bears, went on to serve more than 20 years as a justice on the Minnesota Supreme Court.

 During his playing days, Page was active with the players' union.
 And more recently, he has defended NFL players who protest police brutality by taking a knee during the national anthem.